 Shamanic Journeying at Shamanic Spring

-Home | Workshops | Healing | Journeying | Resources | About Tyrtle
+Home | Workshops | Healing | Journeying | Shamanic Detox | Food & Spirituality | Resources | About

-Shamanism is a powerful means for learning first hand the oneness and sacredness of all things.
-Each journey is a merging into that oneness of the universe, a union with timeless wisdom and compassion ... you are no longer separated from that wisdom...
+Each journey is a merging into that oneness of the universe, a union with timeless wisdom and compassion

 (David Corbin and Nan Moss)